jlengstorf/jason.energy/site/posts/62-how-to-stay-consistent/how-to-stay-consistent.md

 The two things I struggle most to stay consistent with are writing and going to the gym.

 These are both things that I like, and that make me feel good when I stay consistent with them.
-But they're also things that cause me discomfort.[^discomfort] So if I give myself an out, it's _very easy_ for me to take it — even though I know blowing off a workout or writing session will make me feel worse.
+But they're also {% footnote id="discomfort" %}things that cause me discomfort.{% endfootnote %} So if I give myself an out, it's _very easy_ for me to take it — even though I know blowing off a workout or writing session will make me feel worse.

-[^discomfort]:
+{% footnoteText id="discomfort" %}
 When I'm writing, I'm frustrated because the thought in my head that was so brilliant when I had the idea is falling flat because I can't string the right words together.
 In the gym, I'm cursing this do-squats-until-you-throw-up-or-pass-out workout because _OH GOD IT BURNS SO DEEP!_
+{% endfootnoteText %}

-I also know that there's a strong correlation between the number of hours I've been awake and the number of excuses I'll make to avoid things that aren't comfortable and easy for me.
-This is due to willpower fatigue.[^experiment]
+I also know that there's a strong correlation between the number of hours I've been awake and the number of excuses I'll make to avoid things that aren't comfortable and easy for me. {% footnote id="experiment" %}This is due to willpower fatigue.{% endfootnote %}

-[^experiment]:
+{% footnoteText id="experiment" %}
 In a [willpower experiment](http://www.opiniondynamics.com/2013/12/decision-fatigue/), two groups of people were asked to remember numbers.
 Group One was given a two-digit number; Group Two received a seven-digit number.
 After memorizing it, both groups were offered a snack: cake or fruit.
 The group that put more mental effort into memorizing a seven-digit number was almost _twice as likely_ to choose cake.
 The second group's will was broken by a single, medium-hard mental challenge.
 Our willpower is _frail_.
+{% endfootnoteText %}

 Since both writing and working out present a challenge for my willpower, and my willpower is strongest in the morning, I can increase my chances of actually following through by scheduling them for the morning.